Luos-io/Documentation/_posts/modules/2019-06-14-controlled-motor.md

 The PID values allow your motor to stick to the target command as fast as possible.
 The quality of a set of PID values depends on time to reach the target position and position precision.
 Tuning a PID is something difficult and takes a lot of practice.
 It's really important to have simple ways to evaluate PID values impact on your motor before starting to tune these values.
-Here is the code we use at Luos robotics to tune a PID by ourself.
+Here is the code we use at Luos to tune a PID by ourself.
 Use it with Jupyter notebook to get your plot instantly.

 The main code:
 ```python